 In 1999, the name David Bowie is again associated with adventure, daring, fascination, and the cutting edge.
 And at long last, record buyers young and old are aware at just what a major impact pop’s premier Proteus has had on music, fashion and culture.
 Acknowledging this fact, in 1998 Time Out named David as the most influential artist of the last thirty years.

-David Bowie’s artistic resurgence actually started in 1988, when he collaborated with new accomplice Reeves Gabrels on a metallic update of 1979’s Look Back In Anger at an ICA benefit concert in London that July.
+David Bowie’s artistic resurgence actually started in 1988, when he collaborated with new accomplice Reeves Gabrels on a metallic update of 1979’s Look Back In Anger (from Lodger) at an ICA benefit concert in London that July.

 Shortly after the show, Bowie and Gabrels toyed with ideas of various musical projects, including recording an album based on Steven Berkoff’s play, West.
 Just one track, “The King Of Stamford Hill, got as far as being demoed.
 The song did eventually show up, though, as Reeves recalls: “Most of that track was re-recorded in 1995 for my first solo record, The Sacred Squall Of Now, with the exception of David’s vocal, which I took off the demo and then manipulated and altered in a variety of ways.”

 The Berkoff project was scrapped, and with a view to recording his next album, Bowie called up LA-based rhythm dudes the Sales brothers, Hunt (drums) and Tony (bass), who he’d worked with on Iggy Pop’s 1977 tour and Lust For Life album (they can be heard most prominently on the backing vocals of the title track’s chorus).
 With the rhythm section the balls to David’s and Reeves’s brains, the foursome began working on ideas at Bowie’s home in Switzerland.
-A week into recording, a democratically-minded David says he came up with a ridiculous idea, and the widely and unjustly dismissed Tin Machine was born: “I said,’How about we become a band?
+A week into recording, a democratically-minded David says he came up with a ridiculous idea, and the widely and unjustly dismissed Tin Machine was born: “I said, ’How about we become a band?
 Wouldn’t that help answer everything?’
 Suddenly the onus wouldn’t be on me anymore.
 Nothing would be expected from me, because I’m merely the singer.”